DanAurea/Webcraft/README.md

 It's a minecraft like game with cute pets, we made all models with Magicavoxel to save time, you can chat with everyone and build creative constructions by your own hands.

+It's a school project made during last year of bachelor's computer science from "Université du Maine" in France for "Web architecture" class.

 ## How it works

 Trisdanvalwen make use of Channels for real time part, websocket are used for chatting app and game app currently, we should